OpenSignLabs/OpenSign/docs/docs/help/Settings/manage-users.md

 ---

+## 📌 Frequently Asked Questions (FAQ)

+**Q: How do I pay for purchased add-on users?**
+**A:** After purchasing additional users (seats), your saved card will be charged automatically, and an invoice will be emailed to your registered address.
+If no card is on saved, a payment link will be sent to your email to complete the transaction.

+---

 ## 📣 Need Help?

 If you need further assistance, feel free to reach out to our customer support at **support@opensignlabs.com**.